Planning Commission Reviews Revisions to Bonus FAR Regulations

-On March 10, the City Council approved an interim zoning control ordinance related to Floor Area Ratio ("FAR") density bonus options ( Ordinance 2020-10).
-The interim control is effective immediately and pauses the use of bonus FAR (which increases density) for some types of projects in some instances.
+On March 10, 2020 the City Council approved a six month interim zoning control ordinance related to bonus Floor Area Ratio ("FAR") density bonus options ( Ordinance 2020-10).
+The interim control is effective immediately and pauses the use of bonus FAR for some types of projects.
 The pause will allow the Council to study whether the applicability and use of certain types of bonus density options are meeting what is intended, including related to the Comprehensive Plan.

-Floor area is a form of measurement used to determine the amount of square footage that can be constructed on a property.
-Each property in the Mixed Use Town Center and High School Road zoning districts has a base and bonus floor area ratio that is allowed for residential, commercial, and mixed use projects.
+Floor area ratio is a form of measurement used to determine the total building size (square feet) that can be constructed on a property.
+Each property in the Mixed Use Town Center and High School Road zoning districts has a base and bonus floor area ratio standard for residential, commercial, and mixed use projects (see zoning map below).